Benefits of Solar Energy

 Solar energy comes with multiple advantages.
 Let's look at a few of them.

-- Lowered energy bills: With a solar array, you produce power without paying the tacked-on costs of grid-connected power.
+- Lowered energy bills: With solar energy systems, you create power without paying the tacked-on costs of grid-tied power.
 Going off-grid can eliminate your bills completely.
+Plus, a significant number of states offer net metering, which permit you to earn money by selling your unused energy back to the grid.

 What Solar Incentives Are Available to Coral Springs Homeowners?

-Florida's public agencies and power companies offer a range of solar incentives to help minimize your solar system costs.
-Below is a breakdown of applicable solar programs where you live.
+Florida agencies and electric companies offer a variety of solar incentives to help cut your solar system costs.
+Check out a breakdown of available solar programs where you live.

 Incentive Type: Sales Tax Incentive